modmore/docs/en/01_Commerce/v1/50_Modules/DigitalProduct/index.md

 *There are some other options available on the edit window for a digital product.
 These apply to both file downloads and restricted resource access.*

 1. If you would like the customer to also be added to a user group on payment, set the `User Group Access` field to that user group.
-(Typically this user group would have access to a resource group containing your restricted resources, or perhaps a media source containing the files.)
+(Typically this user group would have access to a resource group containing restricted resources, or perhaps a media source containing the files.)

 2. In the `Download Limit` field, set the maximum number of times this file can be downloaded.
 Leave it blank to not set a limit.